 Essential ingredients of a gift deed

-Question: My aunt, who is my dad’s brother’s wife, wants to gift me a sum of money for my marriage, and we want to register this gift deed.
+Essential ingredients of a gift deed.
+My aunt, who is my dad’s brother’s wife, wants to gift me a sum of money for my marriage, and we want to register this gift deed.
 What clauses can we add to the gift deed to ensure the following?
 The gift deed is not signed under any undue influence, coercion, or fraud, but rather it is signed willingly and with her full consent.
 None of her children, grandchildren, or legal heirs have any objections or reservations about the gift deed, and they cannot legally claim the gifted amount back from me as the donee.
 Should we obtain the signatures of her children on the gift deed to confirm that they are aware of the gift and that they have no objections to it?
 After the registration process is complete, how can we check the registered deed?

 A gift deed is a legal document used to transfer ownership of property or assets from one person to another without any consideration or payment.
 In India, the essential ingredients of a gift deed are as follows: